AI for Financial Analysis

 What AI does — Suggest trends, extrapolate, or generate scenario analysis.
 Some tools integrate with spreadsheets or BI platforms.

-Limitations — AI does not have access to future data.
+Limitations — AI doesn't have access to future data.
 It extrapolates from patterns.
 Use as a starting point, not a forecast.
-Validate assumptions and methodology.
+Validate assumptions and methodology independently.

 Compliance — Financial forecasts may be regulated.
-Do not use AI output for regulatory filings without proper review and sign-off.
+Don't use AI output for regulatory filings without proper review and sign-off.

 Report Generation